oracle-livelabs/em-omc/operations-insights/capacity-planning-adb/capacity-planning-adb-ocw.md

       ![Left Pane](./images/filter-ocw.png " ")

 4. Review the **Inventory** section.
-The **Inventory** section displays the total number of databases enabled for Operations Insights along with the database types.
+The **Inventory** section displays the total number of databases enabled for Ops Insights along with the database types.
 In addition, the CPU, Storage, Memory, and I/O usage charts display overall resource consumption (Top Consumers and Usage Trend) by these database targets.

       ![Left Pane](./images/inventory-ocw.png " ")